 Colonel Barnes enlisted with the Pawtuxet Rangers in 1987.
 He started off as a drummer and has enjoyed playing in the Fife & Drum.
 He has previously held the positions of Artillery Officer and Executive Officer.
 He enjoys working in the armory and making educational presentations for the Company.
 Colonel Barnes is also currently the Commander of the Centennial Legion of Historic Military Commands.
 He is a recipient of the Honorable Order of St. Barbara and the Rhode Island Meritorious Service Award.
 Colonel Barnes is a Life Member of the Company.

-Lieutenant Rowell, driven by an interest in local history and the Rangers, enlisted in 2010.
-Starting as a private, he has risen to the rank of Lieutenant and now serves as the Company’s Adjutant.
+Lieutenant Colonel Rowell, driven by an interest in local history and the Rangers, enlisted in 2010.
+Starting as a private, he has risen to the rank of Lieutenant Colonel and now serves as the Executive Officer after a stint as the Company’s Adjutant.
 While he works with the musket line, artillery and color guard he has a particular interest in helping to maintain our historic armory.

 Major Barnes enlisted with the Pawtuxet Rangers in June 2004 while looking for a family oriented community group.
 She joined as a member of the color guard and was elected to Finance Officer shortly thereafter.
 She has previously held the position of Colors Officer and supports the Militia and Fife and Drum Corps.
 Major Barnes was awarded with the RI Militia Historic Order of St. Barbara for her support of the artillery.
 Along with her duties for the Pawtuxet Rangers, she is also a proud supporter of the Centennial Legion and regularly attends their activities.